msx-solis/MSX-BEER/README.md

 # MSX-BEER
-New design files for this MSX HD cartridge
+New design files for this MSX HD cartridge.
 MSXmakers version 1.1 on "beer_ide_kicad" and "gerber" folders.